ysun7/ongo/README.md

  - Original data is stored on s3 as in json format

  - s3toredshift.py: Loads the data files from iso and android system on s3, converts them to spark sql fromat and loads them into Amazon Redshift.

+## 7. Engineering Challenge

+ - Proposed final schema that contains all the useful information
+ - 3 schemas into 1
+   - Sub Columns existing in IOS but not in Android or TRE
+   - Sub Even data from TRE has flexible data schema
+ - Data cleaning
+ - Data type compatibility between PySpark and Redshift:
+   - Sub Redshift doesn't take 'bit' type from pyspark.sql

 ## 8. Dashboard
 ![diagram](fig/daily.png)